 Queen’s University are committed to becoming a net-zero organisation, by reducing carbon emissions and providing a high quality and sustainable working environment for students and staff.

 To date, over 11,288 tonnes of carbon has been prevented by investing in alternative, low carbon technology.
-A key part of this has been the establishment of a dedicated Green Revolving Fund to finance energy efficiency projects.

 Queen's are committed to ensuring the waste generated within it's campus is minimised where possible, and processed as sustainably as possible.
 To ensure this takes place, the 5 R's waste hierarchy is closely followed - Refuse, Reduce, Reuse, Repurpose, Recycle.